-As is depicted in the cartoon located in the lower left-hand corner of Fig. 9, the director d and tip angle magnitude $|\theta|$ fields shown in Figs. 9(b) and (c) indicate that the disclination is a 1/2-strength loop (de Gennes and Prost, 1993).
+As is depicted in the cartoon located in the lower left-hand corner of Fig. 9, the director d and tip angle magnitude $|\theta|$ fields shown in Figs. 9(b) and 9(c) indicate that the disclination is a one-half-strength loop de Gennes and Prost (1993).
 Along the disclination contour, we find that the core structure alternates between +1/2 and -1/2 twice, so that their sum equals zero, as we should expect given the topological constraints associated with singular-type defects in LCP systems.
-The regions along the sharp bends in the contour, from which the 1/2-strength cores emanate as the disclination increases in size, do not have an apparent strength or sign, they are simply regions of low orientational order.
-With regard to the variation in the order parameter along the disclination contour, it is in these nondescript regions that S reaches it minimum value of 0.31, while representative values for the +1/2 and -1/2 cores are $S{\min}\approx 0.46$ and 0.34, repectively.
-To determine what particular 'type' of disclination we are considering here, we can trace the dark bands in the contour plots shown in Figs. 9(b) and (c), which designate the orientational domain boundaries, while monitoring the director orientation.
+As was also the case for the disclination core from which the loop first emerged [Fig. 5(d)], the regions along the sharp bends in the contour that the one-half-strength cores emanate from as the disclination increases in size do not have an apparent strength or sign: they are simply regions of low orientational order.
+With regard to the variation in the order parameter along the disclination contour, it is in these nondescript regions that S reaches it minimum value of 0.31, while representative values for the +1/2 and -1/2 cores are $S{\min} \approx 0.46$ and 0.34, repectively.
+To determine what particular "type" of disclination we are considering here, we can trace the dark bands in the contour plots shown in Figs. 9(b) and 9(c), which designate the orientational domain boundaries, while monitoring the director orientation.
 In doing so, we see that in passing through the disclination cores there is an abrupt transition in the orientation field.
-The director goes from being oriented predominantly along the vorticity (y) axis along the orientational domain boundaries to a nearly flow-aligning orientation within the disclination perimeter.
-This is precisely the twist-type disclination structure observed by De'Nève et al. (1995) (cf. Figs. 13 and 14 presented therein) in their investigation of shear-flow dynamics of VectraTM, a commercially-relavent thermotropic LCP.
+The director goes from being oriented predominantly along the vorticity (y) axis along the orientational domain boundaries to a nearly flowaligning orientation within the disclination perimeter.
+This is precisely the twist-type disclination structure observed by De'Nève et al. (1995) (cf. Figs. 13 and 14 presented therein) in their investigation of shear-flow dynamics of VectraTM, a commercially relevent thermotropic LCP.